What is One Health?

 Where is this project be based?

-The project is based in and around Kuti Wildlife Reserve, a small (2000 hectare) protected area with a diverse and prolific wildlife population.
+The project is based at Lilongwe Wildlife Centre and in and around Kuti Wildlife Reserve, a small (2000 hectare) protected area with a diverse and prolific wildlife population.
 Kuti is surrounded by farming communities and has a long history of community interaction.
 There are no ‘big five’ at Kuti, which makes for much safer fieldwork, and students will have the opportunity to get to know Africa’s lesser-known (but no-less splendid) wildlife species, such as bushbabies, genets, civets, hornbills, pythons, and more than ten species of antelope, not to mention zebra, warthog, and giraffe.

 Who is working on the project?